svelshwch/StormGPT/README.md

 The AI doesn't require an API key to process requesuests as it uses APIFreeLLM instead of standard ChatGPT, though this does mean that **the AI is rate-limited to one request every 5 seconds,** returning an error if you attempt to spam promtps faster than this.
 Besides this, I haven't noticed any drop in quality for text-based applications when comparing the models.

 If you want to change the brief for the AI, feel free to do so.
-The webserver script is easy to modify, or even to connec to a different AI model, should you wish to do so.
+The webserver script is easy to modify or connect to a different AI model, should you wish to do so.

 Known bugs: